Muhammad-Hussain456/Fundamentals_of_Programming-/README.md

 ### Control structures I (selection statements):

-logical expressions, if, else, nested if, switch.
+Expressions and statements types with syntax and semantics , if, else, nested if, switch.

 ### Control structures II (loops):